-Disney, #5 in the BRI overall, has beliefs that are continuously reinforced throughout the organization – through how leaders communicate, to how performance is measured, to how employees are recognized and rewarded.
+Disney, #5 in the BRI overall, has beliefs which are continuously reinforced throughout the organization – through how leaders communicate, to how performance is measured, to how employees are recognized and rewarded.
 Disney’s professional development team, Disney Institute, showcases the “business behind the magic” as a resource for companies across industries.
 One feature, “Disney’s Approach to Employee Engagement,” explains the company’s commitment to selecting the right people and retaining them.
 A key aspect of this commitment?
 Reiterating the brand’s core purpose – to create happiness – and empowering each employee from the start to provide outstanding service to guests with this purpose in mind.
-This constant reinforcement and clear communication of expectations create an intentional culture where decisions are rooted in those beliefs.
+This constant reinforcement and clear communication of expectations creates an intentional culture where decisions are rooted in those beliefs.
 And customers feel the values as the magic of Disney is brought to life across channels and touchpoints.

 3. Chick-fil-A – Values Drive Consistent, Quality Experiences

-Chick-fil-A, #27 in the BRI overall, has values that are an integral part of their company, with each team member – from corporate leaders to frontline employees – living them every day.
+Chick-fil-A, #27 in the BRI overall, has values which are an integral part of their company, with each team member – from corporate leaders to frontline employees – living them every day.
 Unlike the rest of the QSR industry which largely takes a transactional approach to customers and employees, Chick-fil-A has constructed an intentional culture rooted in family values with a “servant leadership” mindset.
 This is nurtured in the culture across every touchpoint, from how they recruit talent (e.g., observing how potential hires interact with employees) to how they engage with customers (e.g., closed on Sundays and saying “it’s my pleasure” when serving customers), and ensures employees truly live the culture and values every day.

-Chick-fil-A’s values are so deeply ingrained in employees’ lives, that they permeate into customers’ experiences.
+Chick-fil-A’s values are so deeply engrained in employees’ lives, that they permeate into customers’ experiences.
 The chain has established a high bar for what customers will experience at any of their restaurants in the country, and with values that are instilled on the individual level, the brand consistently delivers.